daz4126/Nanny-State/README.md

 ## Counter Example

-The next example will be a simple counter app that lets us increase or decrease the count by pressing buttons.
+The next example will be a simple counter app that lets the user increase or decrease the count by pressing buttons.
 The state will change with every click of a button, so this example will show how easy Nanny State makes dynamic updates.

 ![Screenshot Counter Example](https://user-images.githubusercontent.com/16646/125827676-f8510690-5b2e-4e98-b8b2-d00b8f530061.png)

-You can see this example [on CodePen](https://codepen.io/daz4126/pen/vYgdLdX!)
+You can see the finished app and code [on CodePen](https://codepen.io/daz4126/pen/vYgdLdX!)

-The value of the count will be stored in the state as a number (The state is usually an object, but it doesn't have to be).
+The value of the count will be stored in the state as a number (the state is usually an object, but it doesn't have to be).
 Let's initialize it with a value of 10:

 ```javascript